 Lance Hosey, FAIA, LEED Fellow, is an acclaimed architect, author, advocate, and public speaker whose work focuses on ways to improve the impact of design.

-Currently he serves as a Design Director with the global design firm Gensler, and previously has worked as a design director with William McDonough + Partners and as Chief Sustainability Officer with two of the world’s largest architecture firms.
+Currently he serves as a Design Director with Gensler, and previously he has been a Director with William McDonough + Partners and Chief Sustainability Officer with two of the world’s largest architecture firms.
 Earlier in his career, he was a designer with Rafael Viñoly and with Gwathmey Siegel in New York.

 Lance has authored two books, contributed to several others, and published hundreds of essays on design for the New York Times, the Washington Post, the Huffington Post, and many other media outlets.
 A popular public speaker, he has spoken at TED and keynoted SXSW Eco, the Idea Festival, and many other events, addressing a cumulative audience of over 25,000 people.